 Every now and then a Christmas song is recorded that fully captures the spirit and ethos of Christmas, that evokes peace on Earth, the reverend awe of the concept of an almighty Creator being on Earth in the form of a newborn, precious baby.
 1956's 'I'm Walking Backwards for Christmas' is not that song.
-It is, however, a song about someone walking backwards for Christmas across the Irish Sea in the pursuit of true love, and one of the few Christmas songs (as opposed to carols) to have been recorded before the 1970s or 1980s.
+It is, however, a song about someone walking backwards for Christmas across the Irish Sea in the pursuit of true love, and one of the few Christmas songs (as opposed to carols) in the UK to have been recorded before the 1970s or 1980s.

 Walking the Walk and Talking the Talk

 'I'm Walking Backwards For Christmas' is a song by the Goons, the stars of Britain's phenomenally popular and revolutionary radio comedy series The Goon Show.
 These madcap episodes all had ludicrous plots with surreal, nonsensical humour and starred Spike Milligan, Harry Secombe and Peter Sellers, with Michael Bentine appearing in the very first episodes.
 250 episodes of The Goon Show were broadcast between 1951 and 1960, with two specials in 1970.

 Many a Christmas song has been inspired by world events, and 'Walking Backwards for Christmas' is no exception.
 Just as the minor inconvenience of the threat of total nuclear destruction and the obliteration of all life on Earth during the Cuban Missile Crisis would later inspire 'Do You Hear What I Hear?', 'Walking Backwards for Christmas' was inspired by disaster on an even greater magnitude; the 1956 Musicians' Strike.